shlomif/my-real-person-fan-fiction/README.md

-Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur [MMA](https://en.wikipedia.org/wiki/Mixed_martial_arts) amateurs fighters could have defeated even Bruce Lee.
+Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur [MMA](https://en.wikipedia.org/wiki/Mixed_martial_arts) amateur fighters could have defeated even Bruce Lee.

 Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau, and Chuck Norris, who the better they become the more they were resented, hated, envied and mistreated, until it hit their breaking point.
-Simply because they were professionals and were paid money.
+Simply because they were professionals and worked for as much money as possible.

-It is possible that the reason it seems like [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little or not at all.
+It is possible that the reason it seems like the [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little or not at all or was paid after the fact.
 He became a happy and respected amateur.
+I won't be surprised if he sometimes agrees to star in local school plays, or otherwise star in roles that seemed almost completely unlike his traditional Hollywood image.

 But for now I'll write my real person fic on singers and YouTube musicians.
 I already have one more factoid about Taylor Swift and there likely will be more.